 6) homes with prior history of animal cruelty or neglect charges

 Due to the number of applications we receive and the small group of IDOG Volunteers, we do not respond to each applicant.
-Generally, we will note on our Facebook page when a listing has been put on hold and we also remove the dog’s Petfinder listing.
+Generally, we will note on our Facebook page, and our website when a listing has been put on hold and we also remove the dog’s Petfinder listing.
 We also announce when a dog has been placed in their home via our Facebook page.
-While we would love to reach out to each applicant personally, it is not feasible as we typically receive 50+ applications per dog.
+While we would love to reach out to each applicant personally, it is not feasible as we typically receive several applications per dog.
 We appreciate your understanding and support.

 We get lovely dogs into IDOG Rescue all the time so please keep your hearts open to all available.
 Also, please don't forget to check your local shelters and rescues.